mchiriciuc/mppha-single-mppt/README.md

 1. Open your ESPHome dashboard
 2. Click "New Device" → "Continue" → "Open ESPHome Web"
-3. Connect your ESP32-S3 via USB
+3. Connect your MPPHA device via RJ45 cable to the inverter.
 4. The device will appear as "MPPHA Single"
 5. Configure WiFi using ESP Improv (Bluetooth)